PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The Farm Boy looked longingly back at the swords.

 "I know, I know," continued Boltac.
-You think the thing with the pointy end is the most important bit of gear you can buy."
+"You think the thing with the pointy end is the most important bit of gear you can buy."

 "A hero's life depends on the strength of his blade."